cozy/cozy-doctypes/docs/io.cozy.accounts.md

 ### About `login`

-Some konnectors does not use a `login` parameter, but `identifier` or `email`.
+Some konnectors do not use a `login` parameter, but `identifier` or `email`.
 The usage of anything except `login` is deprecated and should not be done.

 ### Examples